ministryofjustice/moj-frontend/docs/accessibility.md

 ### Non-compliance with the accessibility regulations

-- Content is lost or obscured when setting the browser width to 1280px and increasing magnification up to 400%.
-To view all options of the secondary navigation, the user would be required to scroll in multiple directions.
-This fails WCAG 2.1 success criterion 1.4.10 (Reflow)
-- There are headings on the main page and footer which are marked as heading level 2, but which use visually different font sizes.
-This fails WCAG 2.1 success criterion 1.3.1 (Info and Relationships)
+There's only one way for users to get to content.
+This fails WCAG 2.2 Multiple Ways (Level AA).

-- Some iframe headings are not marked up as headings.
-This fails WCAG 2.1 success criterion 4.1.2 (Name, Role, Value)
+Some iframe titles are not unique.
+This fails WCAG 2.2 success criterion 4.1.2 (Name, Role, Value).

-We plan to address these issues by December 2022 apart from the unmarked iframe headings issue.
-This issue is a necessary effect of showing example snippets within pages and so cannot be fixed.
+We plan to address these issues by January 2026.

 ### Disproportionate burden